sharetribe/flex-docs/src/docs/howto-payments/provider-onboarding-and-identity-verification/index.md

 The default Flex Stripe integration requires the payout Connect account information immediately upon beginning a transaction.
-For this reason, the FTW templates do not allow booking listings that do not have provider payout information.
-The templates have also been configured to require provider onboarding and payout information before publishing any listings.
+For this reason, the Sharetribe Web Template does not allow booking listings that do not have provider payout information.
+The template has also been configured to require provider onboarding and payout information before publishing any listings.

+// TODO: Update

 However, it is possible to modify this behavior.
 The simplest way to allow publishing a listing without adding payout details is to modify